kaist-plrg/spectec-core/status/typecheck-pos.analysis.md

 Conditional statement can be used in a parser block.

-The spec mentions, "Added support for conditional statements and empty statements in parsers (Section 13.4)."
-(A.3).
+The spec mentions, "Added support for conditional statements and empty statements in parsers (Section 13.4).
+(A.3)", i.e., it was added in v1.2.2.

 ```ocaml
 parserStatement: